AlistairHopkins92/react-blog-app-boilerplate/README.md

 - `webpack` to build the js
 - `gulp sass` to build the css
 - `python -m SimpleHTTPServer` to run the project

+##To dos:
+- Fix react router
+- Link webpack to run with gulp
+- Add minification for js and css to gulp
+- Build out the views
+- Setup blog post structure
+- Setup a json file for project data